Managing the unknown – Design theory and methods for innovation

 • Course: design and decision

-• Innovative design workshop 4 : defixation, design decisions
+• Innovative design workshop 4 : managing the unknown in crisis – a serious game

 Pedagogical goal :